Skamania Steelhead: A Complete Fishing Guide

 Float Fishing

-Float fishing means suspending your bait below a float which sets your bait at the same level as the fish, keeps it in the strike zone longer, and allows you to control the speed better, which all encourages strikes.
+Float fishing means suspending your bait below a float which sets your bait at the same level as the fish, keeps it in the strike zone longer, and allows you to control the speed better, encouraging more bites.
 For more on this method, see Float Fishing.

 Float fishing can be done with a spinning rod, spinning reels, baitcasters, but it’s hard to argue that the most effective way to float fish is with a Centerpin reel.
 For more, check out Centerpin Fishing.